spiritlake/ares-extras/plugins/ffg/README.md

 ## Setting Up App Review

-You have to make a change to the Chargen plugin to make it display the cortex ability status in the `app` command.
+You have to make a change to the Chargen plugin to make it display the FFG ability status in the `app` command.

 In `aresmush/plugins/chargen/templates/app.erb`, add: